ocean1/src.dvqu.art/_input/diary/2018/06/14/large-scale-deface-page-analysis/index.md

 title: 'Large Scale Analysis of Defaced Web Pages'
 short: |
     Given the multiple releases around this topic and project, I've decided to put together a summary.
-So fare, there is: a tool, a white paper, an academic paper, and (spoiler alert) another white paper coming soon.
+So far, there is: a tool, a white paper, an academic paper, and (spoiler alert) another white paper coming soon.
 date: 'June 14, 2018'
 tags: [trendmicro, measurement, web, defacement]